-While not exhaustive, the following list represents certain adverse practices that are contrary to a performance-based pay philosophy and executive pay best practices, and may lead to negative vote recommendations:
+While not exhaustive, the following list represents certain adverse practices that carry significant weight in this overall consideration, and may lead to negative vote recommendations:

-- > Egregious employment contracts: - > Contracts containing multi-year guarantees for salary increases, non-performance based bonuses, and equity compensation; - New CEO with overly generous new-hire package: - Excessive "make whole" provisions without sufficient rationale; - Any of the problematic pay practices listed in this policy; - Abnormally large bonus payouts without justifiable performance linkage or proper disclosure: - > Includes performance metrics that are changed, canceled, or replaced during the performance period without adequate explanation of the action and the link to performance; - Egregious pension/SERP (supplemental executive retirement plan) payouts: - Inclusion of additional years of service not worked that result in significant benefits provided in new arrangements;
+- Egregious employment contracts: - Contracts containing multi-year guarantees for salary increases, non-performance based bonuses, and equity compensation; - New CEO with overly generous new-hire package: - Excessive "make whole" provisions without sufficient rationale; - Any of the problematic pay practices listed in this policy; - Abnormally large bonus payouts without justifiable performance linkage or proper disclosure: - Includes performance metrics that are changed, canceled, or replaced during the performance period without adequate explanation of the action and the link to performance; - Egregious pension/SERP (supplemental executive retirement plan) payouts: - Inclusion of additional years of service not worked that result in significant benefits provided in new arrangements; - Inclusion of performance-based equity or other long-term awards in the pension calculation; - Excessive Perquisites: - Perquisites for former and/or retired executives, such as lifetime benefits, car allowances, personal use of corporate aircraft, or other inappropriate arrangements; - Extraordinary relocation benefits (including home buyouts); - Excessive amounts of perquisites compensation;

-9 Public Fund Advisory Services research reports include realizable pay for S&P1500 companies.
+&lt;sup>15 Public Fund Advisory Services research reports include realizable pay for S&P1500 companies.

-- Inclusion of performance-based equity or other long-term awards in the pension calculation; - > Excessive Perquisites: - > Perquisites for former and/or retired executives, such as lifetime benefits, car allowances, personal use of corporate aircraft, or other inappropriate arrangements; - > Extraordinary relocation benefits (including home buyouts); - Excessive amounts of perquisites compensation; - > Excessive severance and/or change in control provisions: - > Change in control cash payments exceeding 3 times base salary plus target/average/last paid bonus; - Arrangements that provide for change-in-control payments without loss of job or substantial diminution of job duties (single-triggered or modified single-triggered where an executive may voluntarily leave for any reason and still receive the change-in-control severance package) or in connection with a problematic definition of Good Reason; - > Employment or severance agreements that provide for excise tax gross-ups.
-Modified gross-ups would be treated in the same manner as full gross-ups; - Excessive payments upon an executive's termination in connection with performance failure; - Liberal change in control definition in individual contracts or equity plans which could result in payments to executives without an actual change in control occurring; - Tax Reimbursements/Gross-ups: income tax reimbursements on executive perquisites or other payments (e.g., related to personal use of corporate aircraft, executive life insurance, bonus, restricted stock vesting, secular trusts, etc; see also excise tax gross-ups above); - > Dividends or dividend equivalents paid on unvested performance shares or units; - > Executives using company stock in hedging activities, such as "cashless" collars, forward sales, equity swaps, or other similar arrangements; - > Internal pay disparity: Excessive differential between CEO total pay and that of next highest-paid named executive officer (NEO); - Repricing or replacing of underwater stock options/stock appreciation rights (SARs) without prior shareholder approval (including cash buyouts, option exchanges, and certain voluntary surrender of underwater options where shares surrendered may subsequently be re-granted); - Options backdating; - Insufficient executive compensation disclosure by externally- managed issuers (EMIs) such that a reasonable assessment of pay programs and practices applicable to the EMI's executives is not possible; and - Other pay practices that may be deemed problematic in a given circumstance but are not covered in the above categories.
+- Excessive severance and/or change in control provisions: - Change in control cash payments exceeding 3 times base salary plus target/average/last paid bonus; - Arrangements that provide for change-in-control payments without loss of job or substantial diminution of job duties (single-triggered or modified single-triggered where an executive may voluntarily leave for any reason and still receive the change-in-control severance package) or in connection with a problematic definition of Good Reason; - Employment or severance agreements that provide for excise tax gross-ups.
+Modified gross-ups would be treated in the same manner as full gross-ups; - Excessive payments upon an executive's termination in connection with performance failure; - Severance payments made when the termination is not clearly disclosed as involuntary (for example, a termination without cause or resignation for good reason); and - Liberal change in control definition in individual contracts or equity plans which could result in payments to executives without an actual change in control occurring; - Tax Reimbursements/Gross-ups: income tax reimbursements on executive perquisites or other payments (e.g., related to personal use of corporate aircraft, executive life insurance, bonus, restricted stock vesting, secular trusts, etc.; see also excise tax gross-ups above); - Dividends or dividend equivalents paid on unvested performance shares or units; - Executives using company stock in hedging activities, such as "cashless" collars, forward sales, equity swaps, or other similar arrangements; - Internal pay disparity: Excessive differential between CEO total pay and that of next highest-paid named executive officer (NEO); - Repricing or replacing of underwater stock options/stock appreciation rights (SARs) without prior shareholder approval (including cash buyouts, option exchanges, and certain voluntary surrender of underwater options where shares surrendered may subsequently be re-granted); - Options backdating; - Insufficient executive compensation disclosure by externally- managed issuers (EMIs) such that a reasonable assessment of pay programs and practices applicable to the EMI's executives is not possible; and - Other pay practices that may be deemed problematic in a given circumstance but are not covered in the above categories.